stanley355/canvas/README.md

 ## TODO:

-[ ] Generate text based on a given prompt or topic.
+[x] Generate text based on a given prompt or topic.
 [x] Summarize a piece of text or an article.
 [x] Translate text from one language to another.
 [x] Correct spelling and grammar errors.
-[ ] Answer questions based on a given topic.
-[ ] Generate poetry or other creative writing.
 [x] Identify and extract key information from a text.
-[ ] Provide definitions for words or concepts.
+[x] Provide definitions for words or concepts.
 [x] Generate suggestions for similar or related words or phrases.
-[ ] Analyze sentiment or tone in a piece of text.
+[x] Analyze sentiment or tone in a piece of text.
-[ ] Identify named entities (such as people, places, and organizations) in a text.
+[x] Identify named entities (such as people, places, and organizations) in a text.
 [x] Generate headlines or titles for articles or blog posts.
 [x] Paraphrase or rephrase text to make it easier to understand.
-[ ] Create chatbot conversations or dialogue.
 [x] Generate keyword or topic tags for articles or blog posts.
 [ ] Mute language detector